xperseguers/theodia/Documentation/Configuration/Index.rst

 3. Make sure you are on the "Info/Modify" view (top selector).
 4. Click on the button "Edit the whole template record".
 5. Switch to tab "Includes".
-6. Include "theodia (theodia)" within the "Include static (from extensions)" section.
+6. Include "THEODIA (theodia)" within the "Include static (from extensions)" section.

 Alternatively if you are using a Site package, you can add the following to